Axminster Rural

 The Axminster Neighbourhood Team and Devon and Cornwall Police are working to reduce the number of casualties and road traffic collisions in our area, through proactive work and positive action.

 Vehicle crime includes theft from motor vehicles, vehicles being driven without insurance and/or a valid driving licence, vehicle theft, unroadworthy vehicles, and drink and drug driving.
-Antisocial driving such as speeding, revving, loud music and large car meets also meets this criteria.
+Antisocial driving such as speeding, revving, loud music and large car meets also meets these criteria.
+This also includes the use of unrestricted e-bikes and e-scooters being used on public highways.

 We have conducted high visibility patrols along the main routes in to and out of Axminster, providing reassurance to motorists and other road users.